julzaza/wildwitchherbs/_posts/2026-01-21-plants-to-break-love-bonds-folk-magic.md

 Across the world, people turned to plants of bitterness, forgetfulness, and decay when love became dangerous, obsessive, or destructive.
 These were not spells of revenge.
 They were acts of release.

 Some bonds were believed to rot the soul.
-Plants—closer to death than humans—knew how to cut them cleanly.
+Plants knew how to cut them cleanly.

 Not all love magic meant to bind without consent, for contrast, see our post on ethical attraction magic to understand the duality of folk love practices: **[Love Attraction Rituals in Global Folk Magic](/love-attraction-rituals-global-folk-magic/)**